-The AWA issue task evaluates a test taker’s ability to think critically about an issue of general interest and express his or her thoughts in a cogent manner.
+The AWA issue task evaluates your ability to think critically about an issue of general interest and convincingly express your thoughts.

 So, on a typical AWA Issue task, you are given a debatable claim, which is followed by a set of specific instructions.
 You are required to evaluate the claim, take a stand on the given claim, give persuasive reasons and examples for your stance, and write an essay that presents a compelling case for the position that you take.